 Our clay architectural screen blocks combine the aesthetics of West Coast Mid Century Modern with Mexican contemporary architecture.
 We offer delicate floral patterns, and blocks featuring geometric lines and squares.

 Color-wise, there is our classic red terra-cotta natural clay.
-Color tones are fairly consistent, but we do recommend to review samples in person, to understand colors and materiality.

-Our Clay Terra-cotta Breeze Blocks can also be painted in other colors.
+Color tones are fairly consistent across the board, but our clay breeze blocks can also be painted in other colors.

 You can use an epoxy-based paint and apply it to the raw clay block.
-How?
 Just prepare a bucket of paint and dip the breeze block, coloring it inside and out.
 Let dry, then install!

-Where can you install Terra-Cotta Breeze Blocks?
+Where can you install terracotta breeze blocks?

 A breeze block wall can be very impactful in your outdoor spaces.
 You may also use a decorative breeze block wall inside.
 Us it as a partition wall, a focal point in your entry, or use it as a bar face!

-Front Yard: Screen off the view of your space from the street while maintaining natural light within your space.
+- Front Yard: Screen off the view of your space from the street while maintaining natural light within your space.

-Back Porch: Create your own, well ventilated and shaded oasis in your very own backyard!
+- Back Porch: Create your own, well ventilated and shaded oasis in your very own backyard!